ben-aaron188/rgpt3/README.md

 ## Changelog/updates

+- [update] 8 Feb 2024: the output now returns the selected tokens and log probabilities in a new (third) output slot.
 - [new major release] 7 Feb 2024: general wrapper function for recent GPT models (i.e., 3.5 and 4) with new function `rgpt(...)`; seed control for reproducibility; updated embeddings function with `rgpt_embeddings(...)`
 - [small change] 24 Mar 2023: included error handling for httr requests as per [https://github.com/ben-aaron188/rgpt3/pull/7](https://github.com/ben-aaron188/rgpt3/pull/7)
 - [new release] 5 Mar 2023: the package now supports ChatGPT